ericheep/sound-house/README.md

 To save, press `ctrl-x`, when it asks to save, press `y`.
 Then press `enter` to finish.

+On the Raspberry Pi 3, it's also necessary to turn off power management.
+This ensures that the WiFi still operates when it's headless.

+    sudo dev wlan0 set power_save off

 **Note:** This might change!
 Eventually it'll be safer to use static IPs, and this process will be more involved, for now this just sets up a basic internet connection.

 ChucK Implementation